Farm Kitchen Renovation: Part 1

 Gotta keep the good juju flowing so all the juju can come out just right.
 Know what I mean?

 Anyway.
-Ugly kitchen.
+Ugly kitchen, according to my husband reading How To Home kitchen reviews.
 Snap.
 Sledge hammer.
 Smooshed finger.
 Passed sledge hammer to husband.
 He did the rest.
 For two days.

 These bad boys were build long enough ago to actually be super high quality.
 And dense.
 And heavy.
 Hence the passing of the sledge hammer.